SuhaniKapasiya/digiprod_task_flutter/README.md

 Ensure you have an Appwrite server running and note the endpoint and project ID.
 Configure Appwrite in Flutter:

-Create a .env file in the root of your project and add your Appwrite endpoint and project ID:
+Create a .env file in the root of your project and add your Appwrite endpoint and project ID:plaintext

 APPWRITE_ENDPOINT=https://your-appwrite-endpoint